fernandastopa/fernandastopa/README.md

 ## About me

+I'm a System Development and Analysis student.
 Currently, I'm focused on improving my skills in Python and its frameworks.
 And also learning a little more about JavaScript/React/HTML/CSS.

 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=python)
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)